 A cheaper alternative – the cheaper ferry/bus combo

-If you want to save money, your alternative is a ferry-bus combination from Buenos Aires to Montevideo run by three ferry companies, Buquebus, Colonia Express and Seacat.
-They take you by ferry to Colonia (this takes an hour) and then onto Montevideo by bus.
-The trip takes between four and five hours.
-Buquebus and Seacat are both owned by Buquebus and get preferential treatment at the port.
+If you want to save money, your alternative is a ferry-bus combination from Buenos Aires to Montevideo run by two ferry companies, Buquebus and Colonia Express.
+They take you by ferry to Colonia del Sacramento (this takes an hour) and then onto Montevideo by bus.
+The trip takes between 4.5 and five hours.
+Buquebus owns the port and so gets preferential treatment.
 So Colonia Express, the competition, takes slightly longer.

 Stopping off in Colonia del Sacramento

-WARNING You cannot stop off when you buy a Buenos Aires-Montevideo ticket Yes, we know, the ticket says “via Colonia”.
+WARNING You cannot stop off when you buy a Buenos Aires-Montevideo ticket.
+Yes, we know, the ticket says “via Colonia”.
 But they won’t let you make a stop-off.
-Here’s what you do if you want to stop off for the afternoon in Colonia.
+If you want to stop off in Colonia del Sacramento your ticket must be to Colonia.

 Why take the ferry when you can fly?

 Environmental reasons aside, there are several reasons to take the boat to Montevideo rather than fly:

 ● Plane tickets are usually more expensive (but not always).